 Examining data from adult patients within the CPRD who have suffered a heart attack, some of who will have been taking metformin at the time, will provide a unique insight into the potential favourable effects of metformin in the context of IRI.
 If the laboratory data is supported by observational data from the CPRD, it presents a new and exciting opportunity for reducing the burden of cardiovascular disease.

-This is a prospective cohort study of patients with type 2 diabetes experiencing their first AMI, comparing patients with a prescription of metformin (or metformin and other oral anti-diabetic agents) versus alternative oral anti-diabetic medication without metformin prior to index AMI.
-Patients will be compared with respect to primary outcomes of major adverse cardiac events (a composite of cardiovascular death, acute coronary syndrome requiring hospitalisation, and stroke) and all-cause mortality.
+This is a prospective cohort study of patients with type 2 diabetes experiencing their first AMI, comparing patients with a prescription of metformin (or metformin and other oral anti-diabetic agents) versus alternative oral anti-diabetic medication without metformin prior to, and after, index AMI.
+Patients will be compared with respect to primary outcomes of major adverse cardiac events (a composite of cardiovascular death, acute coronary syndrome requiring hospitalisation, and stroke), heart failure and all-cause mortality.

 The absolute incidence of AMI, demographic and baseline characteristics of the study population with or without metformin will be compared using the Pearson Chi Square test for categorical variables and Student t test for continuous variables.

 We will calculate Kaplan-Meier product limits for cumulative probability of reaching an end point and use the log rank test for evidence of a significant difference between groups.
 Cox regression analysis will be used to estimate hazard ratios for the effect of metformin in fully adjusted models.

 Major adverse cardiac events